felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 despised losing at board games that didn't rely on luck.
 For example, I stopped playing Chess as soon as I started losing.
 I lost interest in karate as soon as I got my first hit in the face.
 I never started cooking, because I didn't feel great at it.
-Learning to ride a snowboard was one of the most challenging things I had ever done as a child, because I had to continue making attempts to avoid being left behind despite how bad it hurt in general.

 I smile when I remind myself of all these memories.
 I had no idea of the vacuum that was growing in my soul.
-Life had given me many abilities but left me with the impression that new abilities could not be developed.
+Life had given me many abilities but left me with the impression that new ones could not be developed.
 I had a fixed mindset.

 Unsolved problems have the frustrating habit of building up until they turn into a crisis.
 This